The Nipple Piercing: Everything You Need to Know

-It might not seem like it, but the nipple provides the perfect location for a wide variety of jewelry styles.
+It might not seem like it, but the nipple provides the perfect location for a wide variety of nipple piercing jewelry styles.

 The straight barbell is one of the more common choices.
 Stay simple with a solid 14k gold barbell, or choose one with opal or pearl ends or different charms.